Domain fronting: Disabling

 The endurance of domain fronting as a method for censorship circumvention has been attributed to the expensive collateral damage of blocking.
 To block domain fronting, one must block all traffic to and from the fronts (CDNs and large providers), which by design are often relied on by countless other web services.
 The Signal Foundation drew the analogy that to block one domain fronted site you "have to block the rest of the Internet as well."

 Russia faced such a problem when they attempted to block Telegram (a messaging app using domain fronting), by blocking all Google and Amazon servers.
 This blocked many unrelated web services (such as banking websites and mobile apps) that used content from the Google and Amazon clouds.
 It did not succeed in blocking Telegram.
 The ban and blocks began on April 13, 2018.

 On April 14, 2018, Google silently blocked domain fronting in their cloud, and on April 27, Amazon announced they were blocking it.
 Cloudflare, another major cloud, also blocked it.
 Akamai was also affected.
 Initially Microsoft (whose cloud is needed for Microsoft cloud services and live updates, among other things) did not follow, but in March 2021, Microsoft announced an intention of banning domain fronting in the Microsoft Azure cloud.

 Cloudflare had disabled domain fronting since 2015.

 In April 2018, Google and Amazon both disabled domain fronting from their content delivery services by removing the idiosyncrasies in redirect schemes that allowed fronting to happen.
 Google broke domain fronting by removing the ability to use 'google.com' as a front domain by changing how their CDN was structured.
 When requested to comment they said domain fronting had "never been a supported feature" and that the changes made were long-planned upgrades.
 Amazon claimed fronting was "already handled as a breach of AWS Terms of Service" and implemented a set of changes that prohibited the obfuscation that allowed sites to masquerade as and use CloudFront domains of other websites as fronts.

 Reactions

 Various publications speculated that the effort by both Google and Amazon was in part due to pressure from the Russian government and its communications authority Roskomnadzor blocking millions of Google and Amazon domains, in April 2018 as well, due to Telegram using them as fronts.

 Digital rights advocates have commented that the move undermines people's ability to access and transmit information freely and securely in repressive states.

-According to Signal's founder, Moxie Marlinspike, Google management came to question whether they wanted to act as a front for sites and services entire nation states wanted to block as domain fronting gained popular attention with apps like Signal implementing it.
+According to Signal's founder, Moxie Marlinspike, Google management came to question whether they wanted to act as a front for sites and services that entire nation states wanted to block, as domain fronting gained popular attention with apps like Signal implementing it.
 He called using fronting in a circumvention tool "now largely non-viable" in the countries it was needed.
 It is, however, still used by some services, such as Tor and Lantern.